Applying for a Research Degree

 Research Degree Students

-Before you apply for an ATAS certificate, you must have an unconditional offer letter from Robert Gordon University.
+Before you apply for an ATAS certificate, you must have an conditional offer letter from Robert Gordon University.
 If you are a current RGU Research student and require a student visa extension, you will also need to apply for an ATAS certificate.

 To prepare for your ATAS certificate clearance, you should write a short proposal with your Principal Supervisor.